shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-shimadaoud-project-post.md

-## The Correlation Coefficient Between Per Capita Uber use and Per Capita Taxi Use
+## The Correlation Coefficient Between Per Capita Uber use and Per Capita Taxi Use As Showed by the Following Figure